How Does Scoring Work In Hockey?

 Where on the ice are most goals scored in hockey?

-Although uniquely in ice hockey a goal can be scored by any player anywhere on the ice, most of the goals scored are located in the offensive zone.
-Because it is difficult to score in ice hockey, players typically score by shooting as close to the net and goalie as possible.
-In some special circumstances, however, goals have been scored by players in their defensive zone, on the opposing end of the goal.
+In ice hockey, any player can score a goal anywhere on the ice, although most of the goals scored are done so in the offensive zone.
+Since it is difficult to score in ice hockey, players typically score by shooting as close to the net and goalie as possible.
+The slot, which is the central area in the offensive zone in front of the goalie, is where most goals are scored.
+In some special circumstances, however, goals have been scored by players in their defensive zone on the opposing end of the goal.